wsinned/take-note-cli/README.md

 ## To Do

 Implement the following:
+- template file to use for new notes
 - batch file creation ahead of time
+- workspace option to use with VSCode
 - daily notes
 - creating and using a config file